Background

 Education

-In 1985, Bette graduated with a Bachelor of Visual Arts from Sydney College of the Arts, majoring in photography and painting.
-(In 1984, as treasurer of the student union, Bette organised, with Cecily Cheo, the very first and highly successful graduation exhibition of visual arts students from Sydney College of the Arts in 1984.)
-1996, Bette graduated with a Master of Fine Arts with First Class Honours from the University of New South Wales, majoring in photo-media and multimedia installations.
-In 2012, she graduated with a Doctorate of Creative Arts from the Western Sydney University, majoring in ecological art.
-Her research included indigenous ecologies, sacred architecture, eco-psychology, social ecology, landscape painting and photography, garden design, environmental and public art.
-Her doctoral exegesis is entitled, Coming to Ground: the Work of Art in Ecohumanism Art
+In 1985, I graduated with a Bachelor of Visual Arts from Sydney College of the Arts, majoring in photography and painting.
+(In 1984, as treasurer of the student union, I organised, with Cecily Cheo, the very first and highly successful graduation exhibition of visual arts students from Sydney College of the Arts in 1984.)
+1996, I graduated with a Master of Fine Arts with First Class Honours from the University of New South Wales, majoring in photo-media and multimedia installations.
+In 2012, I graduated with a Doctorate of Creative Arts from the Western Sydney University, majoring in ecological art.
+My research included indigenous ecologies, sacred architecture, eco-psychology, social ecology, landscape painting and photography, garden design, environmental and public art.
+My doctoral exegesis is entitled, Coming to Ground: the Work of Art in Ecohumanism Art